Zweihander-Main/zweifood/README.md

     - Special Notes:
     - Source/Dev: src folder, Production: build folder
     - You can load the app from the filesystem however you won't be able to use web workers and as such, performance will be impacted
+2. Switch out the Google Maps API key located in [index.html](./src/index.html)
-2. Run one of the commands from the [Scripts](#scripts) section.
+3. Run one of the commands from the [Scripts](#scripts) section.
 You'll most likely want `npm run devAll` for development and `npm run build` for production.

 ### Environment Variables